These Are the 10 Cars That Are Most Likely to Get Stolen

 Find out if one of America's most stolen cars is parked in your garage right now.

-With the COVID-19 pandemic disrupting supply chains worldwide, the prices of new and used cars are rising—and so are thefts.
+With the pandemic disrupting supply chains worldwide, the prices of new and used cars are rising—and so are thefts.
 Car thefts jumped almost 11 percent in 2020, with one vehicle stolen every 36 seconds, according to the National Insurance Crime Bureau (NICB).
 Worried that your car might be next?
 The following vehicles are the most stolen cars in America, according to the NICB’s latest “Hot Wheels” report.
-Whether or not your car made the list, you can always make it harder to steal by investing in these anti-theft devices, avoiding the cities where your car is most likely to be stolen, and learning why keyless entry cars get stolen more often.
+Whether or not your car made the list, you can always make it harder to steal by investing in anti-theft devices, avoiding the cities where your car is most likely to be stolen, and learning why keyless entry cars get stolen more often.

 Ford Pickup (Full Size)